HURRICANE IAN INFORMATION

 Property Appraiser’s Budgetary Funding & Relationship to Other Governmental Units

 The Lee County Property Appraiser is an elected Constitutional Officer who serves the people of Lee County.
-The constitutional office of the property appraiser retains a clear and distinct separation from the county government.
-The Office of the Property Appraiser is not a County department under the Board of County Commissioners, but rather it receives oversight and annual approval for both the assessment of property and the budget from the Florida Department of Revenue (DOR).
+This constitutional office is not a County department under the Board of County Commissioners, but rather it receives oversight and annual approval for both the assessment of property and the budget from the Florida Department of Revenue (DOR).
+The County Commission has no direct control over the Property Appraiser budget, and with good reason, as this protects the check and balance provided by the independence of an elected property appraiser.
+No entity which sets the property tax millage rates should control, in any fashion, the process which sets the assessed value of property for tax purposes.

 Chart showing 7 year budget history

 Unsurprisingly, the rapid inflation in the cost of goods and services has impacted our budget since 2020, however, we continue to look for ways to improve efficiency and strive to maintain our position as consistently one of the least expensive property appraiser offices per capita and per parcel, out of Florida’s 67 counties.
+The Office of the Lee County Property Appraiser continually seeks opportunities to enhance the quality and value of services offered to the taxpayer.
+The office strives to utilize new technology and maximize employee strengths and productivity in the most cost-efficient manner.
+It is our goal to continue providing the highest quality of service consistent with the expectations of our taxpayers.

 Please feel free to contact our office if you should have any questions.